-Cards Against Humanity, America’s crudest and most popular form of competitive fill-in-the-blank, is no stranger to this presidential election cycle.
+Cards Against Humanity, America’s crudest and most popular form of competitive fill-in-the-blank games, is no stranger to the 2016 presidential election cycle.
 In May, the company released the “Donald Trump Bug-Out Bag,” a duffel bag packed with emergency food rations, a gas mask, an application to become a Mexican citizen, and other tools for surviving “the collapse of civilization after Donald Trump is elected President.”
 In August, Cards released two themed expansion packs, one for each major party’s nominee, as a way to raise money for Hillary Clinton’s campaign.
-The promotion has raised almost $400,000.
+The promotion raised almost $400,000.

-In its first move, the present-day Nuisance Committee bought a billboard outside Chicago’s O’Hare International Airport that reads, “If Trump is so rich, how come he didn’t buy this billboard?,” to promote a website outlining Trump’s failure to pay income tax—which seems especially prescient considering the recent New York Times report.
+In its first move, the present-day Nuisance Committee bought a billboard outside Chicago’s O’Hare International Airport that read, “If Trump is so rich, how come he didn’t buy this billboard?” to promote a now-defunct website outlining Trump’s failure to pay income tax — which seems especially prescient considering an Oct.
+1, 2016, New York Times report.
 Trump flew into Chicago the morning after the billboard went up.

-GOOD talked to Temkin about the challenges of satire, the Nuisance Committee’s plans, and the importance of taking seriously an absurd political reality.
+GOOD talked to Temkin about the challenges of satire, the Nuisance Committee’s plans, and the importance of taking an absurd political reality seriously.